 \section{Discussion}

-Next, we discuss our findings and their implications on password update automation for password managers and end-user usability, give recommendations for developers and the web standardization community, and contextualize our results with previous work.
-Sections~\ref{sec:discussion-no-shortcuts} and \ref{sec:discussion-change-quest} address our research questions \ref{RQ:state-of-the-art} [State of the Art] and \ref{RQ:obstacles} [Challenges and Obstacles].
-Section~\ref{sec:discussion-recommentadtion} takes \ref{RQ:recommendations} [Recommendations] into account.
+Next, we discuss our findings and their implications for password update automation, end-user usability, developers, and web standardization, and contextualize them with prior work.
+Our study descriptively measures deployed update workflows; without a user study, usability statements should be read as hypotheses grounded in established principles and prior work.
+Where possible, we link observed design patterns to potential consequences, such as update errors, reduced password manager effectiveness, and weaker account security.